jgstew/jgstew.github.io/_posts/2016-10-11-The-way-BigFix-Session-Relevance-statements-are-written-matters-(Part3)-Whose.md

 Now lets take a real world example using Session Relevance and try to optimize it.

 The use case is to dynamically query for a running Firefox patch baseline.
+All of the following statements should return the 1 and only open action that meets all of the criteria.

 This version takes ~40ms: